Garage Door Installation Tips for DIY Beginners

 Remove the old door and hardware: Carefully take down existing panels, tracks, springs, and brackets to avoid obstructions and ensure the new system fits properly.

-Repair any damaged framing: Fix cracked wood, loose boards, or weak framing to provide strong support for tracks, brackets, and the door’s overall weight.
+Repair any damaged framing: Fix cracked wood, loose boards, or weak framing to provide the strong support for tracks, brackets, and the door’s overall weight.

 Ensure there is enough headroom and side room: Verify there is adequate space above and beside the opening for tracks, springs, and the opener to function correctly.